 Can I use my own publishing logo?

 No. This is not a self-published platform, but a hybrid platform which takes the best of both self and traditional publishing.
 Haliʻa Aloha is a writing and publishing program under the Legacy Isle Publishing imprint, which means you will be a member of our family of authors.

 How big is a completed Hali‘a Aloha book?

-Finished manuscripts are between 15,000 and 23,000 words in length, for a page count of 104 to 120 pages in the series’ 5-inch by 8-inch softcover size.
+Published print books have a page count of 104 to 120 pages in the series’ 5-inch by 8-inch softcover size.
+This corresponds roughly to a manuscript of 15,000 to 23,000 words in length.
 The final page count is impacted by the number of divisions (chapters or breaks) in your writing and—for Signature Package clients—whether your work includes any images.

 Can I include photos or artwork in my memoir?

 Signature Package clients have the option to include up to eight (8) pages of high-resolution black-and-white images.
 Please follow the spec guidelines in your closed-group Digital Resource Library when submitting images.

 Do I have to be from Hawai‘i or write about Hawai‘i to be accepted in the Haliʻa Aloha program?

 We welcome all authors who are interested in our approach.
 We especially want to celebrate the stories of those who call Hawai‘i home, whether you were born here, live here now or feel it is where your heart belongs.
 Please feel free to reach out if you have any questions.